helmetjs/helmetjs.github.io/docs/csp/index.md

 })
 ```

-The `report-uri` directive will also set the new `report-to` directive for forwards compatibility.

 ### CSP violations

 If you've specified a `reportUri`, browsers will POST any CSP violations to your server.
 Here's a simple example of an Express route that handles those reports: